It’s Official: All Beer Has a Millennial Problem

 Our surveys ask 21+ Millennials what alcohol they like to drink, and between November 2016 and November 2018, the number who chose beer decreased from 64% to 52%, putting all beer on shaky ground.
 Males are more likely than females to say that they like to drink beer, but their number has decreased from 77% in 2016 to 57% in 2018—an even more steep drop.
 Among this generation, it’s become more acceptable for males to drink non-beer options (including the famous White Claw, a favorite among bros).

 The overall decrease in beer’s popularity we’re seeing is significant enough that it’s likely more than just a shunning of big beer brands at work—especially considering some of the other stats we see here.
 Millennials who tell us they like to drink tequila, gin, cognac, brandy, and mezcal have increased significantly, indicating that spirits could be stealing young drinkers away from all beer.
-Other trends in the beverage industry indicates could be the case.
+Other trends in the beverage industry also indicate this could be the case.
 The Atlantic reports that canned cocktails are gaining traction among young drinkers, with sales of ready-to-drink concoctions have climbed more than 40% in the past year.
 And, yes, there’s hard seltzer as a market-stealing newbie to the scene.
-At the end of 2018, Gartner reported Hard seltzer revenue skyrocketed over 400% over the previous 18 months.
+At the end of 2018, Gartner reported hard seltzer revenue skyrocketed over 400% over the previous 18 months.

 Of course, there is also a Millennial moderation trend happening, as we examined in our recent trend Sobriety Shift.
 More young consumers have embraced “selective sobriety”—and that could be impacting the popularity of beer.
 Two in five young consumers tell us that they’re drinking less now than they did in the past, and that they make a conscious effort to limit how much alcohol they drink.
 It’s not necessarily that they aren’t drinking at all, but they are certainly being more selective about what they drink—leaving less room for beer brands.
 In fact, a new survey from Bank of America Meryl Lynch found that among Millennials who said they were cutting back on drinking, beer was the top most eliminated beverage type.